bsc-s2/lua-acid/doc/acid/strutil.md

 #   Description

 It provides with several often used string operation utilities.
-Most of them follows python-style.
+Most of them follow python-style.

 #   Synopsis